 What is a Pharmaceutical Needs Assessment (PNA)?

-Since 2013, Herefordshire HWB and Worcestershire HWB have a responsibility to assess the need for pharmaceutical services of the population within their respective areas and to publish a statement of the need.
+Since 2013, Worcestershire HWB has had a responsibility to assess the need for pharmaceutical services of the population within its area and to publish a statement of need.
 This is referred to as a Pharmaceutical Needs Assessment (PNA).

 - looks at the current provision of pharmaceutical services across Herefordshire and Worcestershire,

 - assesses whether service provision meets the current and future needs of the population and